CuberBoy96/siem-internship-phase-1/use-case-2-suspicious-logon-time/detection-logic/README.md

 ## Scenario Description

 An attacker or insider may attempt to access systems during unusual hours when monitoring is less active.
-This scenario simulates a privileged user (e.g., Administrator) logging in outside normal business hours (e.g., before 9:00 AM or after 7:00 PM).
+This scenario simulates a privileged user (e.g., Abhay) logging in outside normal business hours (e.g., before 9:00 AM or after 7:00 PM).
 This type of activity is suspicious and may indicate lateral movement, persistence, or stealthy access.

 ## Objective